 We compare the proposed Mixture-of-GAMs framework with a set of commonly used baseline models for regression, using standard and widely adopted software packages.
-Random Forest regression was implemented using the \texttt{RandomForestRegressor} class from the \texttt{scikit-learn} library \cite{scikit_learn_jmlr}, with 200 trees and square-root feature subsampling at each split.
+Random Forest regression was implemented using the \texttt{RandomForestRegressor} class from the \texttt{scikit-learn} library (Pedregosa et al. \citeyear{scikit_learn_jmlr}), with 200 trees and square-root feature subsampling at each split.
 Multivariate adaptive regression splines (MARS) were trained using the \texttt{Earth} implementation from the \texttt{pyearth} package, employing cubic spline basis functions and default knot selection.
+Gradient boosting models were implemented using the \texttt{xgboost} package, with the number of boosting iterations fixed to 5000 across all four datasets.
+Explainable Boosting Machine (EBM) models were trained with a limited number of interaction terms, using 5 to 8 pairwise interactions in total to control model complexity.
+For these baseline implementations, the hyperparameters were selected based on five-fold cross-validation on the training data.
 For the NASA Airfoil Self-Noise dataset, the acoustic frequency variable was log-transformed prior to model fitting.